flyteorg/flytekit/README.md

 ## 📖 How to Contribute to Flytekit
 You can find the detailed contribution guide [here](https://docs.flyte.org/projects/flytekit/en/latest/contributing.html).
 Plugins' contribution guide is included as well.

+## Code guide
+flytekit started in 2017 and thus much before typing in python was mainstream.
+There are some users of flytekit, that use the older/legacy api.
+Thus you will see 2 different code paths within the repo.
+The legacy parts are simply maintained so as to not break some legacy users, but for most part you should look at the code and read through the docs.

+ - The core of flytekit is in ``flytekit/core``
+ - Special types like ``FlyteFile, FlyteSchema etc`` are under ``flytekit/types``
+ - ``flytekit/extend`` is the future home of extension points, but current serves as the raw documentation for extensions
+ - ``flytekit/remote`` implements the interface to interact with the Flyte service
+ - ``flytekit/testing`` is the future home for testing extension like ``mock`` etc, but currently serves are documentation.
+All test extensions should be imported from here
+ - ``flytekit/models`` create a python friendly interface for ``flyteidl objects`` which are the protobuf definitions
+ - ``plugins`` is the source of all plugins
+ - ``flytekit/bin/entrypoint.py`` is the runtime entrypoint for flyte
+ - ``flytekit/clis`` is the home for the clis.
+This is bound to change and improve.
+ - ``flytekit/configuration`` has the config accessors, but use of config is highly discouraged and should be used wisely

+Most of the other folders are for legacy Flytekit, support for which will be dropped in early 2022.

 ## 🐞 File an Issue
 Refer to the [issues](https://docs.flyte.org/en/latest/community/contribute.html#issues) section in the contribution guide if you'd like to file an issue.